top of page

 Thanks to Andy Thompson for loaning me the bass!

-Davy Sumner facilitated a site-specific, quadraphonic composition/improvisation for trumpet, bass, saxophone, and electronics in a resonant & abandoned 10,000 gallon pool at Peter Strauss Ranch.
+He facilitated a site-specific, quadraphonic composition/improvisation where I played bass with Chris Ryan Williams, M.A.Tiesenga, and Davy in a resonant & abandoned 10,000 gallon pool at Peter Strauss Ranch.

 Music+on+pool+dais,+PSR+May+2018+-+4.jpe